-Procedures for Kindergarten through Eighth Grade Students Regarding Boarding and Exiting the Bus

-Bright Star has created the following procedures to govern the safe entry and exit of kindergarten through eighth grade students to and from the school bus.
+Procedures for Kindergarten through Eighth Grade Students Regarding Boarding and Exiting the Bus kindergarten through eighth grade students to and from the school bus.
 Bright Star is not required to use the services of an onboard school bus monitor in addition to the driver to ensure these procedures are followed.